Guide to The Newcastle City Council Online Planning Search system

 - TIP: there is also the Weekly Lists option in the left hand menu, to see a list of applications received, or decided, in a specific week.

 Click the ‘View’ button to open up the application, in a new browser tab.
 Click here to skip to the next section in this guide.

 You should see the top section of the screen is the applications details, with the application type, address, proposal details, applicant, decision if it has been made, the relevant dates, and the Planning Officer dealing with it.

-Underneath that you will normally see a map of the area as a snapshot image – the proposal area has a blue border. (note that this will not normally available on older applications received before March 2020)
+Underneath that you will normally see a map of the area as a snapshot image – the proposal area has a blue border. (note that this will not normally be available on older applications received before March 2020)